Jumping/Crazy/Snake Worms – Amynthas spp.

 Jumping worms are smooth, glossy, and dark gray/brown in color.
 A mature adult is 4-5 inches long.
 (However some sources note that these species can be 1.5 – 8 inches in length during their lifetime.)
 Their clitellum (a lighter colored band around the worm) is cloudy-white to gray in color and completely wraps around the body of the worm.
 The surface of the clitellum is also flush with the body.
 The clitellum is found relatively close to the head of the worm, approximately 1/3 the total length of the worm from the head.
 Adult worms are firm and not coated with a slimy substance.
 They will thrash violently when disturbed, and are often found in large groups of individuals.
 Jumping worms do not burrow deep into the soil and are typically found on the soil surface in debris or leaf litter.
 However, jumping worms may be found in various habitats, such as yards, gardens, forests, mulch, compost, potted plants, and other similar areas.
 The observations from many states suggest that these worms prefer moist areas with high organic matter content, and are most commonly found on properties next to forested, wooded areas, flower beds, and in raised garden beds.

 Sometimes Asian earthworms are confused with other species (at least 21 species of earthworms occur in Massachusetts: https://ag.umass.edu/landscape/fact-sheets/earthworms-in-massachusetts-history-concerns-benefits.
 The most common and visible species are Lumbricus terrestis, or nightcrawlers.
 Nightcrawlers tend to be pink or reddish in color with a dark head and pale body.
 They are relatively big.
 Mature nightcrawlers can be 6-8 inches in length, and have thick, slimy, and floppy bodies.
 They wiggle and stretch when disturbed, and do not tend to thrash violently or move in a snake-like manner.
 They can be perceived as slow and sluggish compared to Amynthas spp.
 Nightcrawlers (adults and immatures), especially Lumbricus terrestis tend to flatten their tail when they move, which is commonly used for initial identification.
 Their clitellum is reddish or pink in color, slightly raised from the rest of the body, and only partially surrounds the body, much like a saddle.
-The shape, color and position of the clitellum are important for proper identification (Figure 1).
+The shape, color and position of the clitellum are important for proper identification (Figure 1), as shown in this picture of a jumping worm.

 NOT JUMPING/“crazy” worms